-Shrimp and grits are comfort food perfection!
-Enjoy them together in Spicy Shrimp and Grits Casserole with Gouda Cheese, an easy to make and make-ahead casserole!
+Spicy Shrimp and Grits Casserole with Gouda Cheese is the South’s most perfect comfort food.
+Here, it’s made into an easy to make and make-ahead casserole!

 Before moving to the South 20 years ago, I never had grits, nor shrimp and grits.
 Frankly, grits scared me.
 I remember watching The Beverly Hillbillies as a kid and one of Granny’s “specialties” was grits and hog jowls.
 I’m certainly not a picky eater, but that was enough for me to consider them something vile or at the very least, bland and boring.